-Trent — solo full-stack operator
+Trent — full-stack digital marketer

 Approach

-How I work on products
+How I work on marketing

-- Pricing before code
+- Strategy before spend

 - AI as governed system